Gastroesophageal Reflux Disease (GERD) (cont.)

 The second type of drug developed specifically for acid-related diseases, such as GERD, was a proton pump inhibitor (PPI), specifically, omeprazole (Prilosec).
 A PPI blocks the secretion of acid into the stomach by the acid-secreting cells.
 The advantage of a PPI over an H2 antagonist is that the PPI shuts off acid production more completely and for a longer period of time.
 Not only is the PPI good for treating the symptom of heartburn, but it also is good for protecting the esophagus from acid so that esophageal inflammation can heal.

 PPIs are used when H2 antagonists do not relieve symptoms adequately or when complications of GERD such as erosions or ulcers, strictures, or Barrett's esophagus exist.
-Five different PPIs are approved for the treatment of GERD, including omeprazole (Prilosec, Dexilant), lansoprazole (Prevacid), rabeprazole (Aciphex), pantoprazole (Protonix), and esomeprazole (Nexium).
+Five different PPIs are approved for the treatment of GERD, including omeprazole (Prilosec, Dexilant), lansoprazole (Prevacid), rabeprazole (Aciphex), pantoprazole (Protonix), and esomeprazole (Nexium), and dexlansoprazole (Dexilant).
 A sixth PPI product consists of a combination of omeprazole and sodium bicarbonate (Zegerid).
 PPIs (except for Zegarid) are best taken an hour before meals.
 The reason for this timing is that the PPIs work best when the stomach is most actively producing acid, which occurs after meals.
 If the PPI is taken before the meal, it is at peak levels in the body after the meal when the acid is being made.

 Pro-motility drugs work by stimulating the muscles of the gastrointestinal tract, including the esophagus, stomach, small intestine, and/or colon.
 One pro-motility drug, metoclopramide (Reglan), is approved for GERD.
 Pro-motility drugs increase the pressure in the lower esophageal sphincter and strengthen the contractions (peristalsis) of the esophagus.
 Both effects would be expected to reduce reflux of acid.
 However, these effects on the sphincter and esophagus are small.
 Therefore, it is believed that the primary effect of metoclopramide may be to speed up emptying of the stomach, which also would be expected to reduce reflux.